Skip to main content

 • It’s best to wear warm clothing to walk around the windswept moor where the battle took place.

 The battlefield is open daily, and most visitors go during summer, when mild weather makes for pleasant strolling around the open-air battlefield site.
 The visitor center is open daily from 10am to 4pm from January 3 to March 31; from 9am to 5:30pm in April, May, September, and October; from 9am to 6pm in June and July; from 9am to 7pm in August; and from 10am to 4pm from November 1 to December 23, with varying seasonal hours in late December.
-It’s best to visit in early morning to get in before the crowds.
+It’s best to visit in the early morning to get in before the crowds, especially if you are visiting on the weekends or when school is out.
+Culloden Battlefield is a popular place for Scots to visit as well as international tourists.

 THE VALUE OF TRIP CANVAS